3 Types of Hold Harmless Agreements and When to Use Them

 Three Basic Types

-Three basic types of hold harmless agreements are used in the construction industry: broad form, limited form, and intermediate form.
+Three basic types of hold harmless agreements are used in the construction industry: broad form, intermediate form, and limited form.

-- Intermediate form: Under this form of agreement, a subcontractor assumes all liability for accidents and negligence.
+- Intermediate Form: Under this form of agreement, a subcontractor assumes all liability for accidents and negligence.
 A subcontractor is responsible for her related actions and will not be held accountable for the general contractor's accidents or negligence.
-This is one of the most common types of hold harmless agreements.
-The agreement is not dependent on whether an action was a subcontractor's fault or not; it depends only on who was responsible for the accident or who was acting in a negligent way.
+It is one of the most common types of hold harmless agreements.
+The agreement is not dependent on whether an action was a subcontractor's fault or not; it depends only on who was responsible for the accident or who was acting negligently.
 If both parties were negligent, a subcontractor will be held responsible for her actions and will be liable for her actions and omissions.